-How to Wire 3 Wire Light to 2 Wire
+How to Wire a 3-Wire Light to 2 Wires (Tips & Guide)

-In general, you might get three different wires with your light fixture; black, white, and green.
-Connect the black wire (hot) to the home electrical system’s black wire.
-Do the same for the white wires (neutral).
-And connect the green wire (ground) to the metal electrical box.
+You usually get three different wires with your light fixture: black, white, and green.
+Connect the black (hot) wire to the home electrical system’s live supply, which is also a black wire.
+Likewise, connect the white (neutral) wire to the neutral connection.
+These two are critical for the light’s operation, but the third wire is there for your safety and protection.
+So, connect the green (ground) wire to a metallic part of the electrical box.

 neutral and hot wires